KyleFPhillips/Portfolio/README.md

  - The first section simply replicates figure 5 in the paper which is how the water in the cup oscillates when no external stimulus is applied to the process (so not additional squirts of water) for consistent oscillations.
  - The second section works identical to the first but it will add the stimulus in at predetermined intervals.
  - The third section introduces the stimulus to replicate figure 6B from the paper by reproducing the bifrucation structure given.
 The function works by using a pair of ’for’ loops, one for stimulus amplitude and one for stimulus period.
 For each amplitude, from 0.001 to 1 in intervals of 0.001, a ’Devil’s Staircase’ graph of rotation numbers for each stimulus period from 1 to 100 is created, but not displayed.
 From this, the specific stimulus period at which each increase in rotation number occurred is recorded.
 When each amplitude has been tested, the results are plotted as a scatter graph, with each point representing a stimulus period at which the amplitude it corresponds to had an increase in rotation number.

+### Space Dynamics
+Space Dynamics was a module during my final year, focusing on respresenting the travel of celestial bodies or rockets/probes attempting to travel between them through Python or MATLAB attempting to use as many true physical qualities of the objects as possible to let python simulate the real events.
+Below are some codes I have used during the module and ones I have created on my own as thought exercises.

+## Probe Moon
+This code is a simpler one from the module.
+Based on a flare launcher sat on the moon that would shoot a flare directly upwards however the code will show what happens for the flare launcher that doesnt only shoot directly upwards and instead shoots at different angles of differing pi/12 radians.
+Showing trajectory and landing area.

+## WE7
+WE7 is about showing a probe travelling into a planet which eventually comes to land on the planet by aerobraking, a process of orbiting the planet until the gravity slowly pulls the probe in enough that the probe can make its own safe landing.
+It plots a graph that shows the specific trajectory of the probe as it aerobrakes.

+## WE8

+This project is a part of work in progress, working as an extension of part of the module I have persued in my own time and will endeavour to show a successful transfer orbit (where a rocket will travel from one planet in its orbit to another, specifically using the orbit trajectory and the planets gravity to successfully pull the rocket in) between Earth and Mars.
+This project is not finished but is updated as I move forward.